 Involving your family

 You can employ family members in your business as long as it can be justified commercially.
-Family members can be remunerated with a salary, and possibly also with benefits such as a company car or medical insurance.
+Family members can be remunerated with a salary and possibly with benefits such as a company car or medical insurance.
 You can also make payments into a registered pension scheme.

-The grant payments are taxable in the tax year in which they are received.
-Numerous ‘fines’ are being administered for those who fail to comply with the rules and regulations set by government departments.
-We have already mentioned income tax but other possible ‘traps’ to avoid are:
+Numerous ‘fines’ are administered for those who fail to comply with the rules and regulations set by government departments.
+Income tax is detailed further below but other possible ‘traps’ to avoid are:

 - late VAT registration and late filing penalties